MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

 ```

 The results are stored in `results/ranking/`.
+Note that, when using the GitTables corpus, Lucene is applied as the entity lnker.
+This linker must be indexes before becoming operational.
+Therefore, start the ranking experiment when the `TableSearch/data/log.txt` mentions that the entity linking has completed.

 Before evaluating ranking, the ground truth must be established.
 Copy the same number of queries to the `TableSearch/queries/` directory with the following script: